FriendsOfVictoire/WidgetTriptychBundle/README.md

 Victoire CMS Tryptich Bundle
 ============

-Need to add a tryptich in a victoire cms website ?
+Need to add a triptych in a victoire cms website ?

 First you need to have a valid Symfony2 Victoire edition.
 Then you just have to run the following composer command :

 ```
-    php composer.phar require friendsofvictoire/tryptich-widget
+    php composer.phar require friendsofvictoire/triptych-widget
 ```

 Declare your widget in your AppKernel: